-Resistors in series and parallel circuits Experiment nu umber 136030-EN Topic Electricity Version 2017-06-07 / HS Туре Student exercise Suggested for grade 7-9 p.
+Resistors in series and parallel circuits (with digital instruments) Experiment nun nber 136035-EN Торіс Electricity Version 2019-06-04 / HS Туре Student exercise Suggested for grade 7-9 p.
 1/4

+Objective

-Objective To investigate the behaviour of current, voltage and resistance in series and parallel circuits with two resistors.
+To investigate the behaviour of current, voltage and resistance in series and parallel circuits with two resistors.
 The formulae for the total resistance in these two cases are validated.

+Principle

-Principle Current and voltage are measured with two analog instruments.
+Current and voltage are measured with two digital instruments.
 The resistance is found using Ohm's law - both for the two resistors individually and for the series and parallel circuits.

+Equipment

-Equipment (Detailed list on page 4.)
-Resistor $100~\Omega,~1~\%,~10~W$ Resistor $150~\Omega,~1~\%,~10~W$ Voltmeter Ammeter Power supply Lab leads Resistors Wires, filaments, resistors in electronics - and most other things - conducts a current when connected to a voltage difference.
+(Detailed list on page 4.)
+Resistor $100 \Omega$ , 1 %, 10 WResistor $150 \Omega$ , 1 %, 10 WVoltmeter Ammeter Power supply Lab leads Resistors Wires, filaments, resistors in electronics - and most other things - conducts a current when connected to a voltage difference.
 If it takes a large voltage to drive a current through a component, we say it has a high resistance.
 Resistors used in electronic devices come in many different shapes.
 The smallest are the size of grains of salt $(0.4 \times 0.2 \times 0.25 \text{ mm})$ - the largest are so heavy and bulky that they must be secured by bolts.

-Procedure The voltmeter can use the 15 V range in all 3 parts of the experiment.
-The current through the voltmeter can be considered as zero.
-Use the ammeter in the 0.5 A range in part 1 and 3.
-In part 2, it is best to use the 0.05 A range.
-1 - A single resistor See schematics to the right Start with the 100 Ω resistor and build the circuit for the current (shown with thick black lines): From the power supply to the ammeter, next to the resistor, and finally back to the power supply.
-Then add the last two wires to the voltmeter (shown with grey lines).
+Procedure The current through the voltmeter can be considered as zero.
+1 - A single resistor See schematics to the right a) Start with the 100 $\Omega$ resistor and build the circuit for the current (shown with thick black lines): From the power supply to the ammeter, next to the resistor, and finally back to the power supply. b) Then add the last two wires to the voltmeter (shown with grey lines).
 Adjust the power supply to put 15 V across the resistor.
 (If the power supply only goes to 12 V, use 12 V.) Write down the voltage.
 Measure the current through the resistor.
 (Remember to write down all measurements.)
-Turn the power supply down and Turn down the power supply and change the resistor to 150 Ω .
-Take again a current reading with 15 V (or 12 V) across the resistor.
-(Use save voltage as before!)
+Turn down the power supply and change the resistor to 150 $\boldsymbol{\Omega}.$ Take again a current reading with 15 V (or 12 V) across the resistor.
+(Use same voltage as before!)
 Turn down the power supply afterwards 2 - Series circuit Connect the two resistors in series - see schematics to the right.
 Every time the circuit is rebuilt: Remove the voltmeter completely, build the circuit for the current, and finally add the voltmeter again.
-Adjust the voltage across the series connected resistors to 10 $\rm V.$ Measure the current through the resistors - do not turn down the power supply yet - more measurements follow with the same current: Move the wires to the voltmeter in order to measure the voltage across the 100 Ω resistor alone.
+Adjust the voltage across the series connected resistors to 10 V. Measure the current through the resistors - do not turn down the power supply yet - more measurements follow with the same current: Move the wires to the voltmeter in order to measure the voltage across the 100 $\Omega$ resistor alone.
 Draw the schematics of the circuit after this change.
-Move the wires to the voltmeter in order to measure the voltage across the 150 Ω resistor alone.
+Move the wires to the voltmeter in order to measure the voltage across the 150 $\Omega$ resistor alone.
 Draw the schematics of the circuit as it looks now.
 (Remember to write down all measurements.)

 3 - Parallel circuit Connect the two resistors in parallel - see schematics to the right.
 Adjust the voltage across the parallel connected resistors to 15 V. (Or 12 V - the same as in part 1.)
 Measure the current running through the parallel circuit.
 (Write down...)
 Finally, turn the power supply down.